raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step04.md

 **Force**

-Force sensors are used by roboticists to measure the forces their robots are exerting on the objects they interact with.
-You heard of an example last week, where a robotic arm uses a pressure sensor to calculate the force it is exerting on the mobile phone parts it picks up.
+Force sensors are used by roboticists to measure the forces their robots are exerting on the objects they interact with - like the robotic arm you heard about last week.
 It is important that the arm applies enough force to hold the part and not drop it, but not so much pressure that the component is damaged or crushed.

 Other roboticists use force sensors to detect shocks or vibrations, to allow a robot to react and balance/stabilise itself.
 Mobile robots could use force sensors in navigation as well - although touch sensors are more common.

 **Touch**

-Touch sensors allow robots to detect physical interactions between their body and objects in their surroundings. *Capacitive touch* sensors utilise conductive properties to detect touches, most commonly from a human's touch.
-They can also detect touches from any object that can conduct electricity.
-An example use might be to change the behaviour the robot is exhibiting when someone presses the touch pad. *Resistive touch* sensors do not use electrical properties, but instead they detect touches based on pressure applied to the plate.
+Touch sensors allow robots to detect physical interactions between their body and objects in their surroundings. *Capacitive touch* sensors utilise conductive properties to detect touches, most commonly from a human's touch but any object that can conduct electricity will work.
+These sensors are usually used by human's to interact with a robot. *Resistive touch* sensors do not use electrical properties, but instead they detect touches based on pressure applied to the plate.
 This type of sensor can allow a robot to navigate its surroundings, even if the object touching the sensor would not conduct electricity.

 ### Detecting the environment

 Robots can use measurements of the environment around them to influence their behaviour, or just to collect data for analysis.
-Robots are especially useful in environments that are hostile to humans.

 **Temperature**